-- 1. Stop all Perceptive Content services. - 2.
-In the /<path>/inserver/etc directory, backup any in_hwfp. - Note You can delete this file after you confirm that the installation procedure was successful. - 3.
+- 1. Stop all Perceptive Content services. - In the /<path>/inserver/etc directory, backup any in_hwfp.</node> files to a different directory.
+Note You can delete this file after you confirm that the installation procedure was successful. - 3.
 Open the inow.ini file with a text editor and locate the Licenses section. - 4.
 Set hardware.amazonec2.support to TRUE. - 5.
-Save the inow.ini file and close the text editor.

-6. Complete the steps in the Obtain the license files and Install Perceptive Content product licenses sections.
+Save the inow.ini file and close the text editor. - Complete the steps in the Obtain the license files and Install Perceptive Content product licenses sections.